 Many interesting perspectives in this thread.
 IMO clearly any proper football fan would want to avoid a La Liga/Scottish PL situation where a few wealthy clubs have total dominance, but at the same time make sure football isn't turned into a billionaire playground (more than it already is).

-In my view this calls for more than FFP (which I'm certain will be my favourite buttplug anyway).
+In my view this calls for more than FFP (which I'm certain will be perfection anyway).
 It demands regulations all over; in wages, transfer fees, TV rights, contract honoring/player power, squad size, loanees, etc. to level the playing field sufficiently for smaller clubs to be able to compete without rich owners.
 I think football needs a complete overhaul in most departments to reduce the impact of money, which in my eyes is ruining the game.
 Sadly, I think it will never happen.

 The salary cap works in America as all teams play the same number of games or at least start the season trying to.